Elbee10/Smart-attendance/README.md

 # Smart-attendance
-Any school or organization needs to keep track of their members.
+Any school or organization needs to keep track of its members.
 Hence attendance is a very important element.
-However, this is a crucial tasks to overcome by our traditional way, thus, we implemented a smart attendane software for ease of task.
-In this work, we used Php frame work laravel following the MVC implementation and injected a python model for making the software smart.
+However, this is a crucial task to overcome our traditional way, thus, we implemented smart attendance software for ease of the task.
+In this work, we used the Php framework laravel following the MVC implementation and injected a python model for making the software smart.